 I’m ashamed to say that I used to be a sheep.
-One of those people who follow the herd without taking too much time to consider the different options we might have.
-I have always been one of those people who value other people’s opinions and who can be easily led down a certain path.
-Saying that, my strong moral compass has almost always managed to steer me straight when I realise I’ve gone a little too far down the wrong path.
-Thanks mom!
+I was one of those people who follow the herd without taking too much time to consider the different options we might have.
+Sadly, I have always been one of those people who value other people’s opinions and who can be easily led down a certain path.
+Saying that … my strong moral compass has almost always managed to steer me straight when I realise I’ve gone a little too far down the wrong path.

 Too much choice!